Effect of Spin Orbit Coupling in non-centrosymmetric half-Heusler alloys: Nature of band splitting and Spin Textures

 and $H^{-}$ breaks the spatial inversion symmetry,

 Here, $\gamma_{1}$, $\gamma_{2}$, $\gamma_{3}$ and c are constants. $J_{x}$, $J_{y}$ and $J_{z}$ are $4\times4$ angular momentum matrices for a state of spin $\frac{3}{2}$, and $k_{x}$, $k_{y}$ and $k_{z}$ are the kinetic momentum terms.
 The symbol $\left\{ a,b\right\} $ means the symmetrized product $\frac{1}{2}\left(ab+ba\right)$.
 The quantities $V_{x}$,$V_{y}$ and $V_{z}$ are given by: $V_{x}=J_{y}^{2}-J_{z}^{2}$, $V_{y}=J_{z}^{2}-J_{x}^{2}$, $V_{z}=J_{x}^{2}-J_{y}^{2}$.
 Here, we focus on the band degeneracy and spin polarization instead of the exact band dispersion.
-The DFT band structure in a narrow range around the $\Gamma$ point along the path A-$\Gamma$-L can be reasonably reproduced with the fitted parameter values are $\gamma_{1}=-9.0$, $\gamma_{2}=2.0$, $\gamma_{3}=-1.9$, $\frac{\hbar^{2}}{m}=1$ and $C=-0.05$ {[}see Fig.\ref{fig:figure8}(c) inset{]}.
+The DFT band structure in a narrow range around the $\Gamma$ point along the path A-$\Gamma$-L can be reasonably reproduced with the fitted parameter values are $\gamma_{1}=-9.0$, $\gamma_{2}=2.0$, $\gamma_{3}=-1.9$, $\frac{\hbar^{2}}{m}=1$ and $C=-0.05$ {[}see Fig.\ref{fig:figure9}(c) inset{]}.
 The qualitative results do not depend on the exact parameters.
 To investigate the microscopic origin of the vanishing spin polarization along the symmetry line $\Gamma$-L, we have calculated the on-site energy differences between the orbitals of two non-degenerate $t_{2}$ states with opposite spin orientations which can be regarded as the magnetic field acting locally on the chosen orbitals.
 From the calculations we find that the magnetic field on a given orbital vanishes.
 The local magnetic moments associated with these orbitals cancel with each other, resulting in a vanishing net spin polarization for the eigen state and vanishing local spin polarization for the magnetic Co atom.
 In agreement with the DFT results, the projection of the $\langle S{}_{x}\rangle$ component on the band structure obtained from the model Hamiltonian also vanishes supporting the validity of the low energy model Hamiltonian. \\ Similar results around the $\Gamma$ point and along the path $\Gamma$-L is displayed by the 8 electron compound SiLiIn.
-In Fig. \ref{fig:figure8}(d) the band structure without SOC is three-fold degenerate around the $\Gamma$ point.
-Inclusion of SOC splits the three-fold degenerate $t_{2}$ bands into $J=\frac{3}{2}$ quartet and $J=\frac{1}{2}$ doublet as shown in Fig. \ref{fig:figure8}(e).
+In Fig. \ref{fig:figure9}(d) the band structure without SOC is three-fold degenerate around the $\Gamma$ point.
+Inclusion of SOC splits the three-fold degenerate $t_{2}$ bands into $J=\frac{3}{2}$ quartet and $J=\frac{1}{2}$ doublet as shown in Fig. \ref{fig:figure9}(e).
 The splitting induced by SOC is 0.10 eV.
-Along the path $\Gamma$-L, the top $J=\frac{3}{2}$ bands further splits into a pair of non-degenerate bands and a doubly degenerate band and the former exhibit BSVSP effect along $\Gamma$-L. The splitting is however much smaller in comparison to the 18 electron compound. (see inset of Fig. \ref{fig:figure8}(f))\\ Using the same model Hamiltonian as described for the 18 electron half-Heusler we can understand the origin of the BSVSP.
-We find the SOC-induced effective magnetic field acting on two different p orbitals of the same atom are equal and opposite in strength along the $\Gamma$-L path, resulting in a BSVSP\citep{BSVSP}.
+Along the path $\Gamma$-L, the top $J=\frac{3}{2}$ bands further splits into a pair of non-degenerate bands and a doubly degenerate band and the former exhibit BSVSP effect along $\Gamma$-L. The splitting is however much smaller in comparison to the 18 electron compound. (see inset of Fig. \ref{fig:figure9}(f)).\\ Using the same model Hamiltonian as described for the 18 electron half-Heusler we can understand the origin of the BSVSP for SiLiIn.
+We find the SOC-induced effective magnetic field acting on two different p orbitals of the same atom are equal and opposite in strength along the $\Gamma$L path, resulting in a BSVSP\citep{BSVSP}. { The splitting of the bands depends on the strength of SOC, as a consequence BSVSP effect is much stronger (30 meV) for the 18-electron compound while it is 3 meV for the 8-electron compound SiLiIn and only 0.05 meV for GaAs, suggesting 18-electron compounds will be ideal candidate for experimental detection of BSVSP.}